 - Has reviewed whether suspicious activity reporting systems include the research and referral of unusual activity.

 After the examiner has completed the review of all four required elements of the bank’s BSA/AML compliance program, the examiner should document a preliminary evaluation of the bank’s program.
 At this point, the examiner should revisit the initial examination plan, in order to determine whether any strengths or weaknesses identified during the review of the institution’s BSA/AML compliance program warrant adjustments to the initial planned scope.
-The examiner may complete the core examination procedures, "Office of Foreign Assets Control," pages 157 to 159.
+The examiner may complete the core examination procedures, "Office of Foreign Assets Control," page 152.
 The examiner should document and support any changes to the examination scope, then proceed to the applicable core and, if warranted, expanded examination procedures.
-If there are no changes to the examination scope, the examiner should proceed to the core examination procedures, "Developing Conclusions and Finalizing the Examination," pages 48 to 51.
+If there are no changes to the examination scope, the examiner should proceed to the core examination procedures, "Developing Conclusions and Finalizing the Examination," page 43.